SmallCloudInc/takehome-test/README.md

 - Update the existing forms to show a dropdown of users, and allow creating a feedback item assigned to a user.
 - Create a contacts page with a list of users and the number of feedback items that they have given.
 - Update seed data script.
 The script should create a sample of users, with their associated feedback too.

-The following models should be present in your application:

-- Feedback model
-- User model